 Each table is a named collection of rows.
 Each row of a specified table has the same set of named columns and each column is of a specific data type.
 Columns have a fixed order in each row.
 However, SQL does not guarantee the order of the rows within the table in any way, even though the rows can be explicitly sorted for display.

 Tables are grouped into databases.
-A collection of databases managed by a PolarDB-O constitutes a database cluster.
+A collection of databases managed by a PolarDB O Edition constitutes a database cluster.